Simulations & certification

 EdgeWork is a Level 3 Simulation

 Two companies find themselves interacting with regard to emerging technology.
-They discover in the process they have some similar and some different goals, perspectives and values, yet their mutual survival is at stake.
-The simulation helps participants explore personal and group responses to changes in boundaries, identity, perspectives and values.
+They discover in the process that they have some similar and some different goals, perspectives, and values, yet their mutual survival is at stake.
+The simulation helps participants explore personal and group responses to changes in boundaries, identity, perspectives, and values.
 It explores the conflict of investing for long-term growth versus maximizing profits now.
 It also explores the values of bringing conflict into the open versus seeking harmony and agreement.

 Why use it?